Out of Eden Walk

 Grant Funding: Funded by the National Geographic Society

-As a partner in this project the CGA’s role includes mapping Paul’s walking route from his GPS data, custom thematic map creation, essay writing and cartographic education by the CGA's Jeff Blossom.
+As a partner in this project the CGA’s role includes mapping Paul’s walking route from his GPS data and publishing it on the Completed Route Map, custom thematic map creation, essay writing and cartographic education by the CGA's Jeff Blossom.
 Toward the project's educational focus, Jeff has provided hands on cartographic education centered around the Walk.
 Watch the 2020 video Mapping The Human Journey for more on this effort.
 Jeff has taught mapping to the following K-12 classrooms:

 2022: 68 4th Graders in 3 in person sessions.
 Merriam Elementary School in Acton, MA.